gatvr

 See the same manufacturer

-Period: from the end of 1940's to the beginning of 1950's
+Period: from the full 1940's to the full 1960's

 Quantity: 1 specimens available